abduh3131/openpilot-t/scroot/README.md

 - Command parser that understands phrases such as "drive to the plaza", "drive 2 m forward", or "turn right" and feeds them into the navigator.
 - Structured state export (`logs/command_state.json`, `logs/advisor_state.json`) for telemetry, remote supervision, or UI dashboards.
 - Modular design that allows future sensors (ultrasonic, LiDAR, depth) to feed into the navigator without architectural changes.
+- PyQt dashboard that can provision dependencies, launch/stop the pilot, send natural-language commands, and visualize live video with actuator overlays and logs.

 ## Quick Start